FabianIDE/sports-wheelchair-project/COMPONENTS.md

 *Connected to*

-RASPBERRY PI (Bluetooth)
+1. RASPBERRY PI (Bluetooth)

 ##### POWERBANK x2

 *Location*

-The wheelchair main frame
+The wheelchair main frame.

 *Location*

-The right wheel
+The right wheel.

 *Connected to*

-RASPBERRY PI (Physical, USB)
+1. RASPBERRY PI (Physical, USB)
-   ADAFRUIT FEATHER (Physical, Micro USB)
+1. ADAFRUIT FEATHER (Physical, Micro USB)

 ##### USB CABLE

 *Location*

-between Raspberry Pi and Powerbank
+Between the Raspberry Pi and the Powerbank.

 ##### MICRO USB CABLE

 *Location*

-between Adafruit Bluefruit and Powerbank
+Between the Adafruit Bluefruit and the Powerbank

 ##### USB B CABLE

 *Location*

-between Raspberry Pi and Arduino Mega.
+Between the Raspberry Pi and the Arduino Mega.

 ##### MALE - MALE JUMPERWIRES